 During this course the student is presented experiences that relate directly to the development of a course of study.
 Students also have the opportunity to analyze and develop strategies pertaining to curriculum development.
-Students undergo a prepracticum in a public school technology education program.
-Prerequisite: Junior status.
+Students undergo a pre-practicum in a public school technology education program.